Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 Historic Uses of Ashwagandha

-The geographic use of ashwagandha throughout South Asia, the Levant, Middle East, and Africa is about as widespread as its applications in traditional medicine.
-Anything with 5+ thousand years of good word of mouth is sure to amass quite a following, and when we get to the biological mechanisms behind the anecdotal evidence, it’ll be easy to understand why.
+The geographic use of ashwagandha throughout South Asia, the Levant, Middle East, and Africa is about as diverse as its applications in traditional medicine.
+Anything with 5+ thousand years of good word of mouth is sure to amass quite a following, and when we get to the posited biological mechanisms behind the anecdotal evidence, it’ll be easy to understand why.

 Historically, ashwagandha has been used in drink or paste form for the following: